 Either way, it’s good to know ahead of time what other people are bringing.
 If someone else is bringing something that is accidentally vegan (like orange cranberry sauce or sautéed broccolini), there’s no reason to double up.

-7. If that’s not possible and you alone will be handling all of the dishes you’re eating, consider paring down the amount of things you need to be satisfied.
+7. Consider paring down the amount of dishes you need to be satisfied.

 While over the years we may have become accustomed to having 15 different dishes on a plate, there’s no reason that there has to be that much variety.